-When Laura Poole planned her wedding nine years ago, she found many vendors didn't accept credit cards.
-Needing a little help to make her big day extra special, she took out a personal line of credit.
+When Laura Poole planned her wedding 15 years ago, she found she needed a little help to make her big day extra special.
+So Poole took out a personal line of credit.

 Personal lines of credit allow consumers like Poole to establish unsecured, ongoing borrowing relationships with financial institutions.